Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain: Extensions of functions

-\textbf{Acknowledgements:} The authors would like to thank Jan van Neerven for discussion related to measurability part in the proof of auxiliary result Lemma \ref{AuxRes1}.
-We would also express our gratitude to Lutz Weis for his kind invitation to KIT, Germany, in 2016.
+\textbf{Acknowledgements:} The authors would like to thank Jan van Neerven for discussion related to measurability part in the proof of auxiliary result Lemma \ref{lem-AuxRes1}, and to Mark Veraar for having useful conversations on the stochastic Fubini theorem and to provide a suitable reference for the inequality \eqref{L2-LpConvergenceRel}.
+They want to thank Martin Ondrej\'at for useful discussion, in particular about stopping times and the proof of explosion part of Theorem \ref{thm-local existence}.
+They are thankful to Gaurav Dhariwal and Anupam Gumber for careful reading of manuscript.
+The authors are also grateful to Fabian Hornung and Tomasz Kosmala for providing comments which led to improvement of the presentation of this paper.
+Finally, they would like to thank an anonymous referee, whose critical comments have contributed to better and clearer proofs.
 The second author wishes to thank the York Graduate Research School, to award the Overseas scholarship (ORS), and the Department of Mathematics, University of York, to provide financial support and excellent research facilities during the period of this work.
-We are grateful to Fabian Hornung to provide comments which led to improvement of the presentation of this paper.
-We also thank Gaurav Dhariwal and Anupam Gumber to read the manuscript carefully.
+The second author also would like to acknowledge the German Science Foundation DFG to provide the financial support, through the Research Unit FOR 2402, during the work on revision of this manuscript.
+Finally, the second named author would like to thanks the Isaac Newton Institue for Mathematical Sciences at Cambridge and the Simons Foundation for support during the programme ``Fractional Differential Equations" when the final version of the manuscript was prepared. \\